 The 13,000-square-foot Spa offers advanced aesthetic services, beautiful body therapies and fitness programs all designed to help you look and feel your best.
 In the Salon, expert hair and nail care are available and Magical Moments is sure delight little princesses and knights alike.
 The Magical Moments experience at Four Seasons Resort Orlando at Walt Disney World Resort is where every little visitor’s dream becomes a reality through a magical princess or prince makeover in the glamorous Salon.
 If the little princess or prince forgot their outfits at home, they can purchase them at the Fable boutique onsite.
 I saw some mickey ears by Missoni, some Four Seasons logo apparel as well as gifts and memorable treasures and trinkets at the boutique.

 Disney Planning Services at Four Seasons Resort Orlando

 Disney Cast Members are onsite at Four Seasons Resort Orlando at Walt Disney World Resort to help guests plan the perfect Disney itinerary.
 We bought our Disney tickets online in advance of our stay but picked them up here.
+Based on their recommendation we downloaded the My Disney Experience App, made some Fastpass reservations online before our visit.
+This made getting to some of the popular rides so much easier!
 They can make dining reservations and also have Magic Bands.
 While located on Disney property, Four Seasons is not an official Walt Disney World Resort property.
 Therefore, guests do not enjoy Magic Hour privileges (one-hour early access to select parks opening to the general public).
 But thanks to them my little nieces thought I was like a mini fairy godmother!
 And that magic wand kept my niece so entertained and her little eyes was sparkling with delight every time some one addressed her as ‘Princess’!

 Visit to the Magic Kingdom